google/extra-keyboards-for-chrome-os/composekey/README.md

 # Compose Key for Chrome OS

-This extension turns the right Alt key into a compose key on a US qwerty keyboard layout (see chrome://settings/languages; Compose Key in English (US))
+This extension turns the right Alt key (the trigger key is configurable) into a Compose key on a variety of different English keyboard layouts including US, Canadian, and UK.

 The key sequences used are the same as [Xlib](https://www.x.org/releases/current/doc/libX11/i18n/compose/en_US.UTF-8.html)